chuzarski/csi3660-project-related/NOTES.md

 Backups are saved to `/usr/local/CSI3660ProjectBackup`

-This directory is owned by the user `backups` and the group `backups`
+This directory is owned by the user `backups` and the group `admin`

 It is intended for the backup script to be executed by the user `backups`